-The amount you get depends on whether you have dependent children or not.
 You have dependent children, if you have the obligation to contribute to a child (or children) under 18 years who are staying in Denmark.
 Are you EU / EEA citizen, you are considered also as a parent if the child resides in an EU / EEA country.
 Stepchildren do not count in this context.

 Does it matter if you are EEA citizen or a non-EEA citizen?

 To get benefits you must have right to work full time in Denmark after graduation.
 For non-EU citizens this mean that you must have a work permit.